Terminal dehydration: Voluntary

 Studies have shown that for terminally ill patients who choose to die, deaths by terminal dehydration are generally peaceful, and not associated with suffering, when supplemented with adequate pain medication.

 All ages may feel sudden head rushes, dizziness, and loss of appetite, as well.

-Members of the Buddhist Sokushinbutsu sect of Japan historically practiced a form of self-mummification which in part was achieved by the forgoing of all food and liquid until death.
+Some Buddhist monks in Japan historically practiced sokushinbutsu, a form of self-mummification which in part was achieved by the forgoing of all food and liquid until death.